Why is India Constructing Strategic Petroleum Reserves?

 When the concept of petroleum reserves started in India?

 Due to the first Gulf War in the year 1990, crude oil prices in the international market had been very high, due to which India's Foreign Exchange Reserves have declined and India had foreign currency reserve just ($ 1.2 billion) to pay import bill of only three weeks.
-Indian government learnt a new lession from this incident.
+Indian government learned a new lesson from this incident.

-In order to get a long-term solution of this problem, the Atal Bihari Vajpayee Government had given the idea to construct oil reserves in India in 1998.
+In order to get a long-term solution to this problem, the Atal Bihari Vajpayee Government had given the idea to construct oil reserves in India in 1998.

 Locations of Indian Petroleum Reserves?

-In the first phase of starage development, ISRPL has built the underground rock caverns at Visakhapatnam, Mangaluru and at Padur.
+In the first phase of storage development, ISRPL has built the underground rock caverns at Visakhapatnam, Mangaluru and at Padur.

-The storage capacity of the Chandikhol reserve is 40 lakh metric tons, Padur’s storage capacity would be 25 lakh metric tons.
+The storage capacity of the Chandikhol (Odisha) reserve is 40 lakh metric tons, Padur’s (Karnataka) storage capacity would be 25 lakh metric tons.

 Why India Need Strategic Petroleum Reserves?

-India still needs to import 83% crude oil of its requirement which increase import bill of india which further widens the Current Account Deficit (CAD) of the country.
+India still needs to import 83% crude oil of its requirement which increases the import bill of India which further widens the Current Account Deficit (CAD) of the country.

-The fluctuations in the price of the crude oil in the international market create an atmosphere of uncertainty in the country.
-So in this way the economic condition of the country is dependent on the oil importing countries i.e. Gulf countries which does not suit to a sovereign country like India.
+The fluctuations in the price of crude oil in the international market create an atmosphere of uncertainty in the country.
+So in this way, the economic condition of the country is dependent on the oil-importing countries i.e. Gulf countries which do not suit to a sovereign country like India.

-It is known that there is always a political upheaval in the gulf countries, which can create same kind of conditions our country.
+It is known that there is always a political upheaval in the Gulf countries, which can create some kind of conditions in our country.
 So to avoid any unprecedented development in the country; the government of India is building Strategic Petroleum Reserves in the country.

-It is known that the current petroleum reserves of India are sufficient to fulfil just 13 days oil requirement of the country.
-But this is not sufficient to tackle any unpredicted event occurs in the international crude market.
-So India want to have petroleum reserves of 90 days.
-In order to ensure energy security for 90 days, India needs to build up additional petroleum reserves of 13.32 metric ton.
+It is known that the current petroleum reserves of India are sufficient to fulfill just 13 days oil requirement of the country.
+But this is not sufficient to tackle any unpredicted event that occurs in the international crude market.
+So India wants to have petroleum reserves of 90 days.
+In order to ensure energy security for 90 days, India needs to build up additional petroleum reserves of 13.32 metric tons.

-As a summary, it can be said that construction of strategic petroleum reserves by India is a great way to secure country's energy security.
-These reserves would act like piggy bank for India in the event of war like situation in the gulf countries or other oil importers of India.
+As a summary, it can be said that the construction of strategic petroleum reserves by India is a great way to secure the country's energy security.
+These reserves would act as a piggy bank for India in the event of a war-like situation in the Gulf countries or other oil importers of India.